-Undergraduate research is one of the keys to making our university a preeminent one, and its success depends on the support of our world-class faculty.
-By engaging students and faculty in the university’s main missions — teaching and research — in a way that gives students one-on-one access to faculty and gives faculty access to the next generation of researchers, the entire university culture benefits.
+Undergraduate research is one of the keys to making our university a preeminent one, and its success depends on the support of our world-class faculty and community partners.
+By engaging students and faculty in the university’s main missions — teaching and research — in a way that gives students one-on-one access to research mentors and gives mentors access to the next generation of researchers, the entire university culture and Tallahassee community benefits.

 This page speaks to mentoring undergraduates in general; for advice and requirements related to specific FSU undergraduate research programs, please see those programs’ pages.

-UROP offers a rare opportunity for first- and second-year students to partner with our excellent faculty as research assistants.
+UROP offers a rare opportunity for first-, second-year and transfer students to partner with our excellent faculty and community partners as research assistants.

 In addition to the Honors Thesis Mentor Awards made available by the University Honors Program, the Center for Undergraduate Research and Academic Engagement now offers two Undergraduate Research Mentor Awards each year, one of which is reserved for a Faculty UROP Research Mentor ($2000) and one which is reserved for a Postdoc or Grad Student UROP Research Mentor ($500).